IPEN Urges UN Oceans Conference to Address Chemical Threats

-IPEN is participating in the UN Oceans Conference to raise the issue of toxic chemicals in the oceans.
-We travel to Lisbon in June 2022 following the meetings of BRS COPs in Geneva and the pre-INC for the plastics treaty in Dakar.
+IPEN participated in the UN Oceans Conference to raise the issue of toxic chemicals in the oceans.
+We traveled to Lisbon in June 2022 following the meetings of BRS COPs in Geneva and the pre-INC for the plastics treaty in Dakar.
 There are some controls on toxic chemicals under BRS and we are calling for strong controls under the plastics treaty.

 IPEN is co-hosting two side events at the Oceans Conference: